The supplementary file provides additional evidence relevant to promotion and/or tenure review.

-In order to provide a record of what materials were made available to reviewers, a table of contents for the supplementary file should be prepared and included as the final page in the primary dossier.
-This need not be exhaustive, but might include a full list of any publications, exhibits, or performances included in the scholarship portfolio and summaries of other items contained in the file—e.g. “photographs of candidate’s artistic creations,” “program notes from candidate’s performances,” etc.
+In order to provide a record of what materials were made available to reviewers, a table of contents for the supplementary file should be prepared and included in the external evaluation section of the primary dossier.
+This need not be exhaustive, but should include a full list of any publications, exhibits, or performances included in the scholarship portfolio and summaries of other items contained in the file—e.g., “photographs of candidate’s artistic creations,” “program notes from candidate’s performances,” etc.

 Full curriculum vitae for external reviewers (if provided)

 The formal request for external evaluation should include a request for the external reviewer to provide a curriculum vitae (CV).
 Any CVs received in response to this request should be included here, not in the primary file, which should provide only brief biographical sketches of the reviewers.
 If a reviewer does not provide a CV, it is not necessary to reiterate the request.
 It is acceptable to provide those CVs that were received.

 Scholarship portfolio (required)

 The scholarship portfolio, which is provided by the candidate, presents comprehensive evidence of the candidate’s professional activity—scholarship, research, and/or creative activity—and appropriate evidence of the candidate’s national or international recognition or impact.
 The portfolio typically includes such evidence as complete copies of published books and articles, recordings of performances or productions, photographs of works of art, installations, or exhibits, program notes, etc. It is permissible and advisable for the candidate to include evidence of work in progress in order to assist reviewers in ascertaining the likelihood for future productivity and success.
 Such materials will typically be at an advanced stage.
 The most commonly included materials are manuscripts currently under review.